Travel Advisory El Salvador

+All foreign visitors to El Salvador must hold a return or onward ticket, and the travel documents that are required for your next destination.
 Your passport should be valid for at least six months after departure from El Salvador.
 Please note that passport requirements can change in a short notice.
 Therefore we advise you to check the passport requirements with the embassy or consulate of your country.

+There is no visa required for a stay up to three months in El Salvador.
 Please note that visa requirements can change in a short notice.
 Therefore we advise you to check the visa requirements with the embassy or consulate of your country.

 A tax is required for visitors departing El Salvador by air or sea.
 However, this tax is usually included in the price of the ticket.

 El Salvador Airports